funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-event-listeners.md

 ## pendingTransaction

 This will fire when a pending transaction has occurred on the Wallet.
-We suggest if your dApp sends the transaction and wants to hook onto certain notifications, e.g. the transaction hash, then use [web3 promise events](https://web3js.readthedocs.io/en/1.0/callbacks-promises-events.html).
+We suggest if your dApp has sent this transaction and wants to hook onto certain notifications, e.g. the transaction hash, receipt etc just use the framework your using to get that data (ethers/web3).

 `JavaScript`: